 The FS Italiane Group is a point of reference in the transport sector at an international level, both due it its exceptional skills in the railway sector and the innovative technologies utilised.

-Since 2016, it has been 100% controlled by Trenitalia and operates connections between Italy and France, particularly along the Paris-Venice and Marseille-Milan routes.
+Since 2016, it has been 100% controlled by Trenitalia and operated connections between Italy and France, particularly along the Paris-Venice and Marseille-Milan routes until July 2021.

 The FS Group operates in Germany through two subsidiaries: Netinera Deutschland and TX Logistik.

 TX Logistik is one of the largest German freight railway companies and is controlled by Mercitalia Logistics, the FS Group's freight transport company.
-In addition to Germany, TX Logistik operates within several European countries, with a turnover of around 248 million euro per year.
+In addition to Germany, TX Logistik operates within several European countries.

-TrainOse, the main Greek railway company, was acquired by Ferrovie dello Stato Italiane in 2017.
-The company operates both passenger and freight transport and had a 2018 turnover of 117 million euro.
+Hellenic Train, the main Greek railway company, was acquired by Ferrovie dello Stato Italiane in 2017 and is now fully controlled by Trenitalia.
+The company operates both passenger and freight transport.
 The main line on which daily connections are offered is Athens-Thessaloniki.

 In 2017, Busitalia - the FS Group's road transport company - acquired the Dutch company Qbuzz.

-Qbuzz is the third-largest local public transport operator in the Netherlands, with an annual turnover of around 200 million euro.
+Qbuzz is the third-largest local public transport operator in the Netherlands.
 The company manages metropolitan rail and road services in the areas of Utrecht and Groningen-Drenthe.

-Trenitalia (FS Italiane Group) was awarded the Madrid-Barcelona, Madrid-Valencia/Alicante and Madrid-Malaga/Seville high-speed services in Spain.
+In Spain, ILSA has been awarded the Madrid-Barcelona, Madrid-Valencia/Alicante and Madrid-Malaga/Seville high-speed services.

-The ILSA consortium, composed by Trenitalia and Air Nostrum, has been selected by ADIF, the Spanish Railway Infrastructure Manager, as one of the first private operators to enter the Iberian market.
-The commercial service is set to commence in 2022 with a duration of ten years.
+The ILSA consortium, comprised of Trenitalia and Air Nostrum, is amongst the first private operators to enter the Iberian market.
+The service, which will be conducted through the Frecciarossa 1000 high-speed train, is scheduled to start in 2022 and shall have a duration of ten years.